 Shave the sides of your head and keep a little length in the middle.
 A few messy curls made it more modern.

 The length that’s flattering on literally everyone.
 Ask for it to hit just above your shoulders, so it's not too short when it's waved.

-Shorter in the back and slightly longer in the front, this style looks best when worn sleek (so you can actually see the gradient).
+Ever so slightly shorter in the back and gradually longer in the front, this style looks best when worn sleek (so you can actually see the soft gradient).

 Wavy-haired gals, this one's for you.
 Layers throughout your whole head will lighten things up for weightless volume.

 Slightly longer on one side than the other; a deep side-part really accentuates the differentiation in lengths.

 Chop thin strands into a piecey shag for an edgy update.